Potential participants are screened carefully and thoroughly prior to participating in any of our studies.

 A few of the more common reasons we find people to be ineligible are listed below:

-- Concurrent autoimmune disorder such as rheumatoid arthritis, or lupus
+- Having a concurrent autoimmune disorder, such as rheumatoid arthritis, or lupus

 - Chronic medical condition such as heart/respiratory disease

-- Sever psychiatric illness, history of drug/alcohol abuse, and/or cancer diagnosis
+- Severe psychiatric illness, history of drug/alcohol abuse, and/or cancer diagnosis

 - Use of certain prescribed medications